dereck90/Temperature-Converter/README.md

 Note that this program only supports basic temperature conversions between Celsius, Fahrenheit, and Kelvin.
 More advanced temperature conversions (e.g. between Rankine or Réaumur) are not supported.

+# Author
+This program was created by Dereck Talavera.